Best Jobs for Graduates With a Psychology Degree

 Salary Information and Job Outlook: The BLS estimated that market research analysts earned a median annual salary of $63,790 in May 2019.
 Jobs are expected to grow by a much greater than average rate of 20% through 2028.

 Public relations (PR) professionals need the psychology major's interpersonal skills to establish rapport with the media and convince them to publish stories about their organization or their client's organization.
 Psychology majors possess the interviewing skills used by PR professionals to gather information from staff to form the basis of press releases.

 They have the writing skills necessary to compose compelling stories in order to convince editors and reporters to cover developments with their client.
 PR professionals often have to intervene to resolve emerging image issues with an organization.
 Psych majors have the knowledge of how attitudes are formed through social psychology and the problem-solving skills to devise effective strategies to build or repair a corporate image.

-Salary Information and Job Outlook: Public relations specialists earned an average of $60,000 according to the BLS.
-Further, the BLS estimated that jobs for public relations specialists would grow by 9% through 2026, about as fast as the average for all occupations.
+Salary Information and Job Outlook: Public relations specialists earned a median annual salary of $61,150 in May 2019, according to the BLS.
+Further, the BLS estimates that jobs for public relations specialists will grow by 6% through 2028, about as fast as the average for all occupations.

 9. Psychiatric Aide

-A solid understanding of abnormal psychology, clinical psychology, and psychology of personality enable psychiatric aides to understand the conditions afflicting their patients and the instructions for care provided by psychiatric professionals.
+A solid understanding of abnormal psychology, clinical psychology, and psychology of personality enable psychiatric aides to understand the conditions afflicting their patients and the instructions for care provided by psychiatrists.
 Interpersonal and communication skills help psych majors establish a rapport with patients and support treatment.

 Psych majors who hope to work as psychiatric aides after graduation should volunteer to work with clients or patients with psychological issues.
 Students should complete internships in a clinical setting as they advance to their junior year.
 Working as a peer counselor is another way to gain related experience.